Famosi/Duckietown-AI-Driving-Olympics/README.md

 ## Overview

-The approach is to build an `expert` and use it to collect data.
+The approach is to train a Reinforcement Learning (RL) agent to build an `expert` that drives perfectly within an environment, then use this `expert` to collect data.
-Collected data are pairs `<observation, action>` used to train a neural network.
+Data are pairs `<observation, actions>`collected in different maps/environments used to train an agent that imitates the expert's behaviour (Imitation Learning / Behavioural Cloning) .
+Finally, you have a self-driving car that navigates within Duckietown using only one single sensor, the camera.

-The `expert`, at each step, computes a prediction tree and uses information from the simulated environment (e.g. the distance from the center of the right lane) to calculate the reward of each action.
-Then, it takes the action that maximize the [reward](https://github.com/FaMoSi/Duckietown-Aido4/blob/6d05e3ef26ccde7283a6f4d97e3ace311565865a/learning/expert.py#L164)
+The `expert`, at each step, computes a prediction tree and uses information from the simulated environment (e.g. the distance from the center of the right lane) to calculate the Q-value of each state.
+Then, it takes the action that leads to the state that maximize the [reward](https://github.com/FaMoSi/Duckietown-Aido4/blob/6d05e3ef26ccde7283a6f4d97e3ace311565865a/exper_RL/expert.py#L164)
-(check the [expert.py](learning/expert.py) file for more info).
+(check the [expert.py](expert_RL/expert.py) file for more info).

 **Note:** To produce rollouts, the `expert` modify the environment (e.g. position and angle of the agent).
 Thus, when the agent has to take the "best" action, the environment is modified.